Terry Major-Ball

-Terry Major-Ball (2 July 1932 – 13 March 2007) was a British columnist, banker and media personality who was the elder brother of the former British prime minister John Major, who during his brother's six-year premiership had a brief career as a television and radio personality and newspaper columnist.
+Terry Major-Ball (2 July 1932 – 13 March 2007) was a British columnist, banker and media personality who was the elder brother of the former British prime minister John Major.
+During his brother's six-year premiership, he had a brief career as a television and radio personality and newspaper columnist.
 Despite the media attention, he always remained loyal and discreet.

 Early life

 Terry Major-Ball was born in 1932, and grew up in Worcester Park, Surrey.
 His father, Tom Major-Ball (real name Abraham Thomas Ball), was a music hall performer and circus artiste under the name Tom Major, and combined the two surnames when he started a garden ornament business.
 His mother, Gwen, Tom's second wife, was a dancer.
 Unlike his elder sister Pat and younger brother John, Major-Ball failed his 11 plus exam and went to Stoneleigh East Secondary Modern School.
 During the Second World War, they were evacuated to Norfolk.
 After World War II, Major-Ball did National Service with the Royal Army Medical Corps in Germany.

 After being demobilised, Major-Ball tried, without success, to save his ailing father's business, Major's Garden Ornaments, which was finally taken over by a competitor in 1962.
 The family's reduced circumstances forced them to move into rented rooms in Coldharbour Lane in Brixton.
 To supplement the family's income, Terry Major-Ball took many menial jobs.
 While working at Woolworths in Brixton in 1958, he met Shirley Wilson, whom he married in 1960.
 Major-Ball later became a meter installer for South Eastern Electricity Board and a banker.